xdelmo/react-tailwind-pixabay-gallery/README.md

 - [BobbyHadz](https://bobbyhadz.com/blog/react-scroll-to-top#:~:text=Use%20the%20window.,of%20coordinates%20in%20the%20document.) - Scroll to the top of the Page in React.js
 - [StackOverflow](https://stackoverflow.com/questions/26069238/call-multiple-functions-onclick-reactjs) - Call multiple functions onClick ReactJS
 - [StackOverflow](https://stackoverflow.com/questions/2998784/how-to-output-numbers-with-leading-zeros-in-javascript) - How to output numbers with leading zeros in JavaScript
-- [StackOverflow](https://stackoverflow.com/questions/66416614/how-to-create-scrollable-element-in-tailwind-without-a-scrollbar) - How to create scrollable element in Tailwind without a scrollbar -[Daily Dev Tips](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/) - Using Google Fonts in a Tailwind project
+- [StackOverflow](https://stackoverflow.com/questions/66416614/how-to-create-scrollable-element-in-tailwind-without-a-scrollbar) - How to create scrollable element in Tailwind without a scrollbar
+- [Daily Dev Tips](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/) - Using Google Fonts in a Tailwind project
 - [StackOverflow](https://stackoverflow.com/questions/70647076/how-to-make-element-invisible-in-mobile-size-but-visible-in-laptop-size-in-tailw) - How to make element invisible in mobile size but visible in laptop size in TailwindCSS
+- [Nikhil Gupta](https://medium.com/@nikhil_gupta/how-to-disable-background-scroll-when-a-modal-side-drawer-is-open-in-react-js-999653a8eebb) - How to disable Background Scroll when a ‘Modal/Side-Drawer’ is open in React JS

 ### Continued development